Mirantis/k0rdent-enterprise-docs-publish/docs/admin/installation/prepare-mgmt-cluster/bare-metal.md

 ### Support for RAID disk arrays on baremetal hosts

-The ironic python agent(IPA) provides limited functionality of software RAID arrays.
-These limits do not allow to use created RAID disk as rootfs.
-One of the IPA limits is the requirement to use a whole block device as RAID array part.
-During RAID initialization, IPA will create a single partition on target disks and use it as part of RAID array i.e.
-RAID array will be assembled not from raw block device but from full disk partition on this block device.
+The Ironic python agent (IPA) provides limited functionality for software RAID arrays.
+These limits do not allow  creating a RAID disk as `rootfs`.
+One limit is the requirement to use a whole block device as a RAID array part.
+During RAID initialization, IPA creates a single partition on target disks and uses it as part of the RAID array.
+For example, the RAID array will be assembled not from the raw block device, but from the full disk partition on this block device.

-The disk layout will be like this:
+The disk layout looks something like this:

 ```
 disk0 -> part0 -,
 disk1 -> part0 -+-> RAID -> [ p0, p1, p2 ... ]
 ```

-So UEFI/BIOS have access only to "root" partition.
-And it is not able to get access to EFI/boot partition defined into "nested" partition table (partition table created inside part0 i.e. inside RAID array).
-So if RAID array defined in IPA setup as the root device, the system will be unbootable.
+So UEFI/BIOS has access only to the "root" partition, and it cannot access the EFI/boot partition defined in the "nested" partition table--that is, the partition table created inside `part0` (inside the RAID array).
+So if the RAID array is defined in the IPA setup as the root device, the system will be unbootable.

-Example of `BareMetalHost` object that declare raid1 array:
+Consider this example of a `BareMetalHost` object that declares the RAID1 array:

 ```yaml
 ---